Employee Guide Your rights and training explained

 Understanding Abrasive Wheels Training

-Abrasive Wheels Training teaches you how to lift, carry, push, and pull loads safely.
+Abrasive Wheels Training teaches you how to select, mount, guard and use abrasive wheels safely.
 The training covers:

-• Injury prevention - How injuries occur and how to avoid them
+• Injury prevention - how disc bursts, kickback and dust injuries occur and how to avoid them

-• Practical techniques - Safe methods for different handling tasks
+• Practical techniques - safe methods for grinding, cutting and deburring tasks

 Good Abrasive Wheels Training empowers you to protect yourself.
 The techniques you learn can prevent injuries that could affect your entire working life.